tower120/ecs_mt/docs/index.rst

    :maxdepth: 2

    self
    ecs
+   world
    query

 Overview
 =========

-ECS MT is header only Entity Component System library with multithreading and reactivity in mind.
+ECS MT is C++ header only Entity Component System library with multithreading and reactivity in mind.

 Code
 -----